-- ▶ Creative partnership funding arrangements achieved for the contract and roll out of the Independent Domestic Violence Advocates Service.
-Since 2016, there have been 3545 referrals into the service and of these, 73% of victims leaving the IDVA service reported feeling safer; 83 % felt they would recognise abusive behaviour in the future and 84% felt confident to ask for help in the future if they needed it - ▶ Joint funding agreed through the Domestic Abuse Strategic Partnership to enable awareness raising campaigns - Successful funding bids submitted jointly at a West Yorkshire which has enabled a focus on accommodation based support and working with victims with complex and multiple needs.
+- Creative partnership funding arrangements achieved for the contract and roll out of the Independent Domestic Violence Advocates (IDVA) Service.
+Since 2016, there have been 3545 referrals into the service and of these, 73% of victims leaving the IDVA service reported feeling safer; 83 % felt they would recognise abusive behaviour in the future and 84% felt confident to ask for help in the future if they needed it. - Joint funding agreed through the Domestic Abuse Strategic Partnership to enable awareness raising campaigns. - Successful funding bids submitted jointly across West Yorkshire level have enabled a focus on accommodation based support and working with victims that have complex and multiple needs.